-It's thought around 1 in 500 people are affected by Parkinson's disease, which means there are an estimated 127,000 people in the UK with the condition.
+It's thought around 1 in 500 people are affected by Parkinson's disease.

 Most people with Parkinson's start to develop symptoms when they're over 50, although around 1 in 20 people with the condition first experience symptoms when they're under 40.

 Men are slightly more likely to get Parkinson's disease than women.